trmb-vast/fpart/tools/README_fpsync_vast.md

 This is kind of a black-art.. you have to understand the dataset, the src filer capabilities,  and the data-movers.
 You can easily be bottlenecked by:

     src filer Bandwidth
     src filer read IOPS
     data mover cpu or network

-    vast IOPS per mountpoint (smallfiles)
+    IOPS per destination mountpoint (smallfiles)

-so check those out first before spending time going back and forth on tuning the -s (size) and -f #files  and -n# (number of jobs) flags which create the chunked-sized-partitions of files which are then run by -n jobs at the same time.  remember, there is some ssh setup time for job start, so if you have a very small -f #,  and it finishes in 1 second, then you probably wasted 1 second of setup time.  so make -f bigger.
+So check those out first before spending time going back and forth on tuning the -s (size) and -f #files  and -n# (number of jobs) flags which create the chunked-sized-partitions of files which are then run by -n jobs at the same time.  remember, there is some ssh setup time for job start, so if you have a very small -f #,  and it finishes in 1 second, then you probably wasted 1 second of setup time.  so make -f bigger.

-you can kind of get a handle on this by watching a single-threaded rsync.. and watching how many files/sec are scrolling on the screen..
-2 files per second means largefiles (or narrow network pipes)… so you can make your -f # smaller.. like 1000.     or if you are running a “redo”  then you have to think a bit about that..
+You can kind of get a handle on this by watching a single-threaded rsync.. observing how many files/sec are scrolling on the screen..
+2 files per second means largefiles (or narrow network pipes)… so you can make your -f # smaller.. like 1000.     or if you are running a fpsync “redo”  then you have to think a bit about that and possibly make the partitions larger.